google/xls/docs_src/vast.md

 ### Operator Precedence

 To avoid ambiguity, operators in Verilog follow precedence rules.
-For example, multiplication is higher precendence than addition so the expression `2 + 4 * 10` evaluates to `42` (i.e., `2 + (4 * 10)`) not `60` (i.e., `(2 + 4) * 10`).
+For example, multiplication is higher precedence than addition so the expression `2 + 4 * 10` evaluates to `42` (i.e., `2 + (4 * 10)`) not `60` (i.e., `(2 + 4) * 10`).
 In
 VAST, expressions are built as a trees which is evaluated from the leaves to the root.
 To ensure that the operations are evaluated in the correct order when